• Skip to primary navigation

 • Top with 1/2 of the tofu scramble, ranchero sauce, then another layer of tortillas.

 • Top tortillas with more ranchero sauce, beans, scramble, sauce and a final layer of tortillas.
-Top with sauce to cover the tortillas so that don't get overly crisp in the oven.
+Top with sauce to cover the tortillas so they don't get overly crisp in the oven.

 • Cover with foil and bake in the oven for 30 minutes.
 Uncover and check for liquid in the pan.
 If there is quite a bit, put back into the oven for about 5 minutes.